 What It's Really Like to Be an Entrepreneur

-Good business owners know that to stay in business, you must put the needs of others ahead of your own.
+SBJGood business owners know that to stay in business, you must put the needs of others ahead of your own.

+I recently had conversations with some individuals who were considering starting a business.
 Throughout the talk, it became apparent to me that there was a belief that most business owners make a wheelbarrow full of money and pocket it all for themselves.
 It was assumed that the owners avoid paying much in taxes and that they are just in it for the money.
 I quickly realized that it was going to take a long lunch to get this cleared up.

 The media and politicians often paint an unflattering picture of entrepreneurs by casting them as ruthless people who don’t pay their fair share of taxes, don’t pay people what they are worth and, in the end, are only in it for themselves.
 Some of the largest corporations may indeed receive tax incentives to bring their businesses to a community.
 It’s also true that big corporations are often led by highly compensated individuals.
 However, that is usually not the case for the vast majority of small businesses in America.